CorpoSense/Tasnim/README.md

 # INSTALLATION

-1. Move/Upload Tasnim-Enrollment to the web directory of your choice.
+1. Move/Upload Tessnim-Enrollment to the web directory of your choice.
-2. Create a new single MySQL database for Tasnim-Enrollment to store all its tables.
+2. Create a new single MySQL database for Tessnim-Enrollment to store all its tables.
-3. Import Tasnim-Enrollment database into `applicationPath/database`.
-If you wish you install sample data please upload `Tasnim-enrollment-sample-db.sql` other wise upload `Tasnim-enrollment-empty-db.sql`.
+3. Import Tessnim-Enrollment database into `applicationPath/database`.
+If you wish you install sample data please upload `Tessnim-enrollment-sample-db.sql` other wise upload `Tessnim-enrollment-empty-db.sql`.
 4. Go to` applicationPath/config` and rename file `db-sample.php` to `db.php`
 5. Edit the file `applicationPath/config/db.php` with real data, for example:

     ```php
     return [
      'class' => 'yii\db\Connection',
-     'dsn' => 'mysql:host=localhost;dbname=Tasnimdb',
+     'dsn' => 'mysql:host=localhost;dbname=Tessnimdb',
      'username' => 'root',
      'password' => '',
      'charset' => 'utf8',
     ];`
 	```
 6. Next, you will be redirected to welcome/login page.
-If you upload sample-database wii be redirect login page other wise redirect welcome page and then setting up Tasnim-Enrollment, creating an admin user account and institute setup etc.
+If you upload sample-database wii be redirect login page other wise redirect welcome page and then setting up Tessnim-Enrollment, creating an admin user account and institute setup etc.
-7. You are now ready to use Tasnim.
+7. You are now ready to use Tessnim.